near/docs/docs/local-setup/running-testnet.md

 ## Why?

-NEAR Protocol runs on a collection of publicly maintained computers (or "nodes").
+NEAR Protocol runs on a collection of publicly maintained computers or "nodes".

 You may decide to run a node of your own for a few reasons: